g8os/EFBD/docs/nbd/using.md

 > ⚠ NOTE ⚠
 >
-> Only nbd-client version `3.10` is supported
+> Only nbd-client version `3.10` is supported,
-> newer clients (version 3.11 and above) with newstyle nbd negotiation protocol are not supported.
+> newer clients (version 3.11 and above)
+> with newstyle nbd negotiation protocol are not supported.

 Connect your `nbd-client` to the server running on `localhost:6666`: